aimlapi/ambassador-program/README.md

 * **Writers**: Include code snippets or practical examples using our API in your articles.
 * **Podcasters**: Invite our team members or API users as guests to discuss AI/ML topics.

-### 💰Rewards and Incentives💰
+### Rewards and Incentives

 #### Base Tier

-* 10% commission on all sales generated through your unique promo code for 6 months.
+* 15% commission on all sales generated through your unique promo code for 6 months.
 * Free access to our AI/ML API (up to 60M tokens/month. (could be extended) ).
 * Official "AI/ML API Content Creator" badge for your profiles.

 #### Advanced Tier (Unlocked after 3 months of consistent, high-quality content)

 * All Base Tier benefits, plus:
-* Increased commission to 15% for 12 months.
+* Increased commission to 30% for 12 months.
 * Monetary bonuses for high-performing content (based on views, engagement, and conversions).
 * Opportunity to be featured on our official blog and social media channels.
 * Early access to new API features and beta testing opportunities.